NEET 2021 Qualification Codes (1 to 7) - Repeaters | Droppers

-In NEET application form 2020, it is most important for candidates to select a qualifying code for examination.
-Many candidates have posted queries on QnA platform of Careers360, Quora and Facebook asking queries for NEET qualifying examination code for repeaters, exam code for BSc candidates and others.
-Here in the article of NEET 2020 qualification codes, Careers360 provides the information of which exam codes can be filled by medical students.
+In NEET application form, it is most important for candidates to select a qualifying code for examination.
+Many candidates have posted queries on QnA platform of Careers360, Quora, and Facebook asking queries for NEET 2021 qualifying examination code for repeaters, exam code for BSc candidates, and others.
+Here in the article on qualification codes of NEET 2021, Careers360 provides the information on which exam codes can be filled by medical students.

-As per the basic NEET 2020 eligibility criteria, it is mandatory for aspirants to pass Class 12 qualifying examination with an aggregate of 50% in Physics, Chemistry, Biology (Botany and Zoology) for general category.
+As per the basic NEET eligibility criteria 2021, it is mandatory for aspirants to pass the Class 12 qualifying examination with an aggregate of 50% in Physics, Chemistry, Biology (Botany and Zoology) for the general category.
 Candidates belonging to SC/ST/OBC must secure a minimum of 40%, while Persons with Disability (PwD) must obtain 45% only.
-Candidates who have completed their higher education abroad must have passed the qualifying exam with 50% taken together in Chemistry, Physics and Biology.
+Candidates who have completed their higher education abroad must have passed the qualifying exam with 50% taken together in Chemistry, Physics, and Biology.

-As mentioned, the qualifying codes of NEET UG 2020 describes the qualifying examination which an applicant has passed.
-It is necessary for aspirants to select a code during the registration for NEET 2020.
-Also, candidates are advised to opt a qualifying code carefully as it will be verified at the time of counselling.
+As mentioned, the qualifying codes of NEET-UG 2021 describes the qualifying examination which an applicant has passed.
+It is necessary for aspirants to select a code during the registration for NEET exam.
+Also, candidates are advised to opt for a NEET qualifying code 2021 carefully as it will be verified at the time of NEET counselling.

-For a better idea, we are providing a complete list of NEET qualifying codes in a simplified manner below.
+Candidates must be aware of NEET qualifying codes before filling the application form in order to avoid inconvenience.
+For a better idea, aspirants is being provided with a complete list of NEET 2021 qualifying codes in a simplified manner below.

 NEET exam code 1:

-Who can also apply code 2: It should also be noted that the qualifying examination code for NEET 2020 for droppers will also be the same.
-For instance, a candidate has passed qualifying examination from CBSE/ISCE or any state board in the year 2018, but wish to appear for NEET 2020, he/she can apply for the exam with Code 2.
+- Who can also apply code 2: It should also be noted that the qualifying examination code for NEET 2021 for droppers will also be the same.
+For instance, a candidate has passed the qualifying examination from CBSE/ISCE or any state board in the year 2018, but wish to appear for NEET 2021, he/she can apply for the exam with Code 2.

-Students can select this code if they have passed their Intermediate/Pre-Examination degree in Science stream from any recognised Indian University/Board or other body with Physics, Chemistry, Biology/Biotechnology and English as a compulsory subject.
-The qualifying examination should also include practical test in the mentioned subjects.
+Students can select this code if they have passed their Intermediate/Pre-Examination degree in Science stream from any recognized Indian University/Board or other body with Physics, Chemistry, Biology/Biotechnology, and English as a compulsory subject.
+The qualifying examination should also include a practical test in the mentioned subjects.

 NEET qualifying code 4:

-Anyone who has passed the first year of a bachelor's degree from a recognised university with Physics, Chemistry, BIology/Biotechnology inclusion of practical tests.
-Candidates should also verify that the first year exam qualified is a university level exam and they have also qualified Class 12 qualifying examination with the said subjects at a level not less than a core course.
+Anyone who has passed the first year of a bachelor's degree from a recognized university with Physics, Chemistry, BIology/Biotechnology inclusion of practical tests.
+Candidates should also verify that the first year exam qualified is a university-level exam and they have also qualified Class 12 qualifying examination with the said subjects at a level not less than a core course.

-Any aspirant who have passed B.Sc. examination with not less than two subjects which includes Biology/Biotechnology, Physics and Chemistry can choose NEET 2020 qualification code 6 as their eligibility code.
+Any aspirant who has passed B.Sc. examination with not less than two subjects which includes Biology/Biotechnology, Physics and Chemistry can choose Code 6 from NEET qualification code 2021 as their eligibility code.
 Further, such candidates must have passed Class 10+2 qualifying examination with English, Chemistry, Physics and Biology/Biotechnology.